Donegal respect Murphy retirement decision - Carr

 Last updated on .From the section Gaelic Games

-New Donegal manager Paddy Carr says he would have liked Michael Murphy to continue his inter-county career but he respects his decison to retire.
+New Donegal manager Paddy Carr says he would have liked Michael Murphy to continue his inter-county career but he respects his decision to retire.

 Murphy, who captained Donegal to the All-Ireland in 2012, called time on his Donegal career in November.